 In the digital era, customer reviews on sites such as Yelp and Google have taken word-of-mouth advertising to the next retail marketing level.

 In fact, nearly 95 percent of shoppers read online reviews before making a purchase.
 Eighty-eight percent of consumers trust online reviews as much as they trust the recommendations made by people they know.
 All you have to do is encourage your customers to leave your business an online review, whether that entails a subtle suggestion or offering an incentive like a product discount on a future purchase.

 The bottom line

-Developing an effective online marketing strategy can be confusing at best and intimidating at worst.
+Developing an effective online retail marketing strategy can be confusing at best and intimidating at worst.
 In addition, most business owners do not have the time and patience to learn about digital marketing options.